BastienClement/node-pack/README.md

 Buffers are raw binary data.
 The `length` property is the byte-length of the buffer.
 Following data are the raw buffer bytes.

-### Array
+### List

 Arrays are ordered lists of elements.
 The `length` property is the number of elements in the array.

-Following data are concatenated VCS-encoded elements representation.
+Following data are concatenated serialized elements representation.

 ### Structure